 This 341 meeting usually takes place about 30 days after your bankruptcy case is filed.
 Your creditors have the right to attend, but they usually don’t appear.

-We will have a phone appointment scheduled a couple of days before the meeting.
+We will have a zoom or phone appointment scheduled a couple of days before the meeting.
 At that time we will discuss the meeting in detail, focusing on the facts of your particular bankruptcy case.

 Please review this page thoroughly before we have our phone appointment so you can be prepared for our meeting, and so you can ask me any questions you may have about the 341 meeting long before we are there in the meeting room sitting in front of the bankruptcy trustee.